Aliases: IBAT, ISBAT, ISBT

 Gene name: Solute carrier family 10 member 2 (Slc10a2)

-Rat ileal sodium-dependent bile acid cotransporter was cloned and expressed in Xenopus oocytes in 1995 .
-The human and rat orthologues share 83% amino acid homology.
-Expression of rAsbt has been shown on the apical surface of ileal enterocytes, renal proximal tubular cells and cholangiocytes, similar to the human protein [2-4].
+The rat ileal sodium-dependent bile acid (BA) cotransporter was cloned and expressed in Xenopus oocytes in 1995 .
+The human and rat orthologs share 83% amino acid homology.
+Expression of rAsbt has been detected on the apical surface of ileal enterocytes, renal proximal tubular cells and cholangiocytes, similar to the human protein [2-4].
 An alternatively spliced variant named t-Asbt is localized to the basolateral domain of cholangiocytes, ileal enterocytes, and renal tubular epithelial cells.
 This truncated variant exhibited activity as a taurocholic acid efflux carrier in in vitro experiments in Xenopus oocytes .
-Regulation of both variants by bile acids was investigated by several groups, but no consensus was achieved as to whether a negative feedback regulatory mechanism similar to mice and humans exists [6-9].
+Regulation of both variants by BAs was investigated by several groups, but no consensus was achieved as to whether a negative feedback regulatory mechanism similar to mice and humans exists [6-9].

 1. Shneider, B.L., et al., Cloning and molecular characterization of the ontogeny of a rat ileal sodium-dependent bile acid transporter.
 J Clin Invest, 1995.
 95(2): p.
 745-54.

 2. Lazaridis, K.N., et al., Rat cholangiocytes absorb bile acids at their apical domain via the ileal sodium-dependent bile acid transporter.
 J Clin Invest, 1997.
 100(11): p.
 2714-21.

 3. Christie, D.M., et al., Comparative analysis of the ontogeny of a sodium-dependent bile acid transporter in rat kidney and ileum.
 Am J Physiol, 1996.
 271(2 Pt 1): p.
 G377-85.